DReaper55/eta-simulator/README.md

 # React 3D Building Project

-This project demonstrates a 3D web application where users can interact with and dynamically add 3D models (e.g., buildings) to a canvas, along with functionality for calculating ETAs, displaying information in a side panel, and managing assets within a containerized Docker setup.
+This project demonstrates a 3D web application where users can interact with and dynamically add 3D models (e.g., buildings, bikes, roads etc.) to a canvas, along with functionality for calculating ETAs from an ETA predictor model for a bike to handle deliveries between buildings, displaying information in a side panel, and managing assets within a containerized Docker setup.

 ---